TimWunderlich/minimal/README.md

 # minimal

 A *very* minimalistic theme for LaTeX beamer.
 It’s literally just black and white.
+So far I’ve used it in four presentations and three out of four professors didn’t tell me it’s ugly.

 ## How to use